nawabahmadreshi/documentation/recipes/branch_universal_links.md

 #### Non white label domains

-If you're just using `bnc.lt` for all of your Branch links, you only need to add a single domain:
+If you're just using `bnc.lt` for all of your Branch links, you only need to add a single domain as show below.
+Note that aliased (bnc.lt/download) links won't work with Universal Links.
+You'll need to setup a custom domain to leverage these.

 - `applinks:bnc.lt`